MarkAustinGrow/Marvin-xAccount-monitor/features.md

 - `BATCH_SIZE`: Number of accounts to process in each batch
 - `BATCH_INTERVAL_MINUTES`: Time between processing batches
 - `CRON_SCHEDULE`: Schedule for the monitoring job
+- `ACCOUNT_DELAY_SECONDS`: Delay between processing individual accounts
+- `RATE_LIMIT_BUFFER`: Buffer to maintain below Twitter's rate limits
+- `INITIAL_FETCH_SIZE`: Number of tweets to fetch in the initial API call
+- `TWEETS_TO_STORE`: Number of tweets to store in the database

 ### Web Interface Configuration
 - `WEB_PORT`: Port for the web interface